-- The midpoint of the term. - The last date the student attended class or participated in an organized educational activity.
-This date can only be used • if supported by documentation deemed appropriate by the Director of Student Success.
+- The midpoint of the term, if the first session of the semester was completed in its entirety and the student earned at least one passing grade.
+Typically, a Return of Title IV (R2T4) calculation is not required.
+However, if it's determined that the student earned failing grades for all courses, R2T4 calculation may be required. - The last date the student attended class or participated in an organized educational activity, known as the last date of attendance.
+This date can only be used if supported by documentation deemed appropriate by the Director of Student Success.
+Return of Title IV (R2T4) calculations will be done within 30 days of the Date of Determination.
+Notification of the results of the R2T4 process will be sent to the student via email by the Financial Aid Office within 45 days of the Date of Determination.
+Please note, R2T4 calculations are based on the last date of attendance, and not the Date of Determination.

-Title IV Return calculations will be done within 30 days of the Date of Determination.
-Notification of the results of the Title IV Return process will be sent to the student in writing by the Financial Aid Office within 45 days of the Date of Determination.
 The notice will include the following:

-- Information regarding any grant overpayments owed to the federal government. - Explanation of potential eligibility for post withdrawal disbursement of student loan funds (if applicable). ٠ - Amount owed to the College as a result of the Title IV Return process. • - Credit balances created as a result of this process and their availability within 14 days of their determination.
+- Information regarding any federal grant or loan overpayments owed to the federal government. - Explanation of potential eligibility for post withdrawal disbursement of student loan funds (if applicable). - Amount owed to the College as a result of the Return of Title IV process. - Credit balances created as a result of this process and their availability within 14 days of their determination.